 The 'cards' can be dragged and dropped onto one another in order to test hypotheses about which ones are being 'made happy' by which characteristics.
 Note that there are four more cards than are required to complete a pattern, and that you needn't get all 8 cards 'happy' to demonstrate understanding of the pattern.
 Indeed, having them all 'happy' actually gives you less information than having some happy, some not.

-When you have at least 6 cards in the green/thumbs-up mode, the 'Test hypothesis' button becomes enabled.
-You're now enabled (though not required) to advance to the Room of Proving!
+When you have at least 5 cards in 'happy face' state, the 'Author mode' button becomes enabled.
+You're now read to test your pattern!

 Once you have completed all four 'designer' cards and made sure that you have all necessary information on each, and no more information than is sufficient, click the 'Check me!' button.
 At this point, you will only be told if you are 100% correct or not.
 This is a problem for you to solve by thinking and testing!